Travel Warnings

 - only use ATMs in banks and shopping centres

-- make sure your hotel room is locked at all times, including when you're in it
+- make sure your hotel room is locked at all times, including when you're inside

 - pay close attention to your personal belongings, especially in crowded areas